 To enhance children's cultural capital, we again link our art curriculum to the local area.
 Children will visit The Baltic Centre & The Angel of the North and the Yorkshire Sculpture Park and Thorpe Perrow Arboretum.
-We develop close links with local artists - both professional such as Mackenzie Thorpe and Lucy Pittaway or amateur.
+We develop close links with local artists - both professional and amateur.
+Our 'artist in residence' Chris undertakes workshops and after school clubs regularly with pupils.